schumergrubermax/SmartLottery/README.md

 2. Select the account, you want to deploy the contract with (any of them should be fine)
 3. Select `SmartLottery` as the contract name you want to deploy and press the red `Create` button to send the contract creation transaction to the (simulated) blockchain client.
 You should now see some buttons to interact with the contract functions.

-*Alternatively:* on your local testrpc blockchain client:
+### Done coding?
+Deploy on testrpc

+Alternatively, you can run your contract locally on testrpc and interfere with it using Remix.

 1. Check if testrpc is still running, otherwise fire it up again with `testrpc` in your terminal.
 By default it should communicate on `http://localhost:8545`.
+If you want to reuse the same accounts, you can start testrpc by feeding it the 12 mnemonic words as listed on the first start of testrpc.
+Try to recreate the same accounts with executing `testrpc -m "fashion edit hawk describe slush exercise trick scan practice silk pond vital".` Whereas you may substitute the 12 menemonic words with those you have saved previously.
 2. In Remix, set `Run > Environment` to `Web3 Provider` and  enter `http://localhost:8545`, if issues occur try `http://127.0.01:8545`.
 You can use this method to provide *any* ethereum client, e.g. geth or parity.
-For convenience, we will just use testrpc.
+For convenience, we will just use testrpc in this workshop, as geth or other clients might take al longer while to sync.
+After you successfully connected to the client
-3. Follow same instructions as above.
+3. Select `SmartLottery` as the contract name you want to deploy and press the red `Create` button to send the contract creation transaction to the (simulated) blockchain client.
+You should now see some buttons to interact with the contract functions.

+### Play the lottery without a fronted

+In Remix, you should now have a functioning contract you can interact with.

+### Start with developing the frontend

+Progress to the next part.
+In the project directory, type `git checkout step-two`